cf-toolsuite/cf-butler/README.md

 #### Legacy Policies

-Legacy policies are useful when you want to search for and report on applications deployed to a legacy stack (e.g., windows2012R2, cflinuxfs2), notifying both the operator and for each application the author and/or his/her space compadres.
+Legacy policies are useful when you want to search for and report on applications deployed to a legacy stack (e.g., windows2012R2, cflinuxfs2) or service offering (e.g., using a product slug name like p-config-server, p-service-registry, p-mysql), notifying both the operator and for each application the author and/or his/her space compadres.

 As mentioned previously the policy file must adhere to a naming convention